Search This Blog

 Saturday, December 28, 2024

-If you want to learn about mineral acids go here.
+If you want to learn exactly what mineral acids are go here.
 Mineral Acids Wikipedia You will learn exactly what a mineral acid is and what are some of the strongest ones.
-As window cleaners we have used certain ones like hydrochloric, hydrofluoric, nitric, and sulfuric.
-These are four of the strongest.
+As window cleaners we have used certain ones like hydrochloric, phosphoric, hydrofluoric, nitric, and sulfuric.
+These are five of the strongest.
 We also have products intended to remove mineral deposits (hard water spots) that are based on some of these very powerful acids.
 They are all dangerous.
 They can blind you, burn and strip your skin from your hands, and do extreme harm to your lungs.
 Just read the MSDS (SDS) for any one of them.
+Do a search by typing in the acid along with MSDS or SDS.
 What you can't easily learn is which ones will do little to no harm to glass surfaces.
 Which ones will have no effect at removing hard water spots from glass.
 Which ones can potentially do very bad damage to glass surfaces under different circumstances.
 And which ones have been blended into commercial products for removing hard water spots from window glass.
+Because they have not been included under the ingredients section of the MSDS for the commercial product in question.

 Now none of us want to chance doing harm to our own or another persons body.
 So we would want to stay away from powerful acids like these for this reason alone.
 Regarding the potential harm that an acid or an alkali (base) can have on glass however, this is something that many window cleaners wonder about.
 The reasoning they follow is rather simple.
-If I can protect myself from any physical harm of a certain chemical or product, and know in advance that there is no chance that it will destroy the windows I am attempting to restore, then why not use it.
+If I can protect myself from any physical harm of a certain chemical or product, and know in advance that there is no chance that it will destroy the windows I am attempting to restore, then why not use it?
 I would say of course the choice would be yours.
+But you can absolutely know this.
+That the results you might get from the same exact product, can be different from one window to the next.
+One the same building, and even on the same plate of glass!

-On this last note about knowing that the chemical or product absolutely could not and would not do any damage to the glass surface;...this is something that you should always ask yourself.
-How do we know?
+On this last note we must ask another question.
+How can we know that the chemical or product absolutely could not and would not do any damage to the glass surface?
+Is it even possible to get close to an answer?

-When I started down this road many years ago I got out the books and started doing research.
+When I started down this road decades ago I got out the books and started doing research.
 I asked different manufacturers.
 And quickly discovered there were no absolute answers.
 So I started buying acids, products, and new glass test plates from the local glass shop.
 Then I started doing my own experiments.
 I let my imagination run.
 What I learned from these flights was amazing!
 Things that no other window cleaner or book could tell me.
 Then I started traveling to buildings that had been chemically wasted.
+I would like to tell you some great stories some day!
 Went home and was able to duplicate the damage using the same products and chemicals.
 It was fascinating.

-With this knowledge you would never have to ask anyone any questions about any new product.
+With this knowledge you will never have to ask anyone any questions about any new product.
 YOU become the authority.
-That Is what I am now working on with the IGSA Tests and Standards Publication.
-I am working on developing an internal consulting group within the window cleaning industry worldwide.
+That is what I am now working on with IGSA Tests and Standards.
+I am working on developing an open association of window cleaning consultants within the window cleaning industry worldwide.
 IGSA stands for International Glass Smart Association.
 And Smart stands for Surface Maintenance And Restoration Technology.
+You will find the very first of these tests here.
+If you have any further questions please send me an email.

-If you would like to know more about the IGSA writings just send me a question at henrygrover222@gmail.com
+If you would like to know more about the IGSA Tests just send me a question at henrygrover222@gmail.com

 Tests and Standards